Bilateral Dorsal Foot Scar Contracture Release with Split-Thickness Skin Grafts from the Anterior Thigh

 With a release and grafting procedure, either a full-thickness or split-thickness graft may be used.
 In growing children with large defects, a split-thickness graft is more suitable.
 Using a split-thickness graft provides the advantage of requiring less blood supply, less burden of pain at the donor site, and reduced likelihood of skin sloughing.

 Kirschner wires (K-wires) may be used for stabilization of the joint during and following the procedure.
 They are especially useful when the incision site is more distal to the dorsum of the foot.
 However, in active children, K-wires complicate postoperative care by causing more pain and less mobility.

 Another consideration for treatment is whether to delay the procedure.
 As the child grows, the tightening of the contracture would interfere with the neighboring tissue, causing irreversible damage to the joint muscle groups and tendons.
 Early surgical intervention provides the best opportunity to return full range of movement to the joints for the best functional result.

 Rationale for Treatment

-Given that the patient had again developed a large contracture to the dorsum of the foot, release and split-thickness grafting was the preferred corrective option.7, We chose to make the line of incision more proximal to the talocrural joint in order to avoid the need for K-wire insertion in the metatarsophalangeal joint.
-By not using K-wire insertion, we hoped to reduce post-operative pain and ease wound care for the parents.
+Given that the patient had again developed a large contracture to the dorsum of the foot, release and split-thickness grafting was the preferred corrective option.7 We chose to make the line of incision more proximal to the talocrural joint in order to avoid the need for K-wire insertion in the MTP joint.
+By not using K-wire insertion, we hoped to reduce postoperative pain and ease wound care for the parents.

 The use of a split-thickness graft and early surgical intervention is best for a growing child of 4 years of age.
 For the adult population, the use of K-wires, full-thickness grafts, and delayed surgical intervention may be warranted.